jimm/www-ellisislandband-net/README.md

 it's hosted on.
 See the Makefile for the server name and the directory it is served from.

+When the site is built, the separate Javascript files in the `js` directory are concatenated into one file named `all.js`.
+When it is published to the website, a script is run that timestamps the `all.js` file name and updates the files that include it to use that timestamped version of the file

 ## Developing Locally

     make server